sandeshtiwari16/coursera-test/README.md

-Please change the branch settings from main to gh-pages to view all the contents.
+Please change the branch settings from master to gh-pages to view all the contents.